How to Select the Right Warehouse for Your Business

 • Your current inventory levels

-• Your expected future inventory levels
+• Expected future inventory growth

 • Your forecasting accuracy